Why Locate Here

 Prescott Valley offers a myriad of housing choices from apartments to town homes to condominiums to single-family homes ranging in price from the low 100s to luxury homes offering expansive views and golf course living.

 A variety of commercial buildings and land parcels are available for new or relocated businesses.
-Industrial parks are being built and the new downtown is anchored by the Entertainment District which contains restaurants, offices, a 14-screen movie theater and the Prescott Valley Event Center.
+Industrial parks offer shovel ready properties and the new downtown, anchored by the Entertainment District, contains restaurants, offices, a 14-screen movie theater and the Prescott Valley Event Center.
 A partial listing of available properties can be seen at the Arizona Public Service Industrial or Commercial Sites and Buildings website or contact the Prescott Valley Economic Development Foundation at 928-775-0032 or check out their website.

 Prescott Valley is located in central Arizona at an elevation of about 5,100 feet. and experiences 4 mild seasons and climate.
 Temperatures generally range about 15 to 20 degrees cooler than Phoenix to the south.